zoyaruhail/Basic_calculator_using_Python/README.md

 Exit Condition

 If the user selects option 5, the program thanks them and terminates.

-Features
+#Features

-✅ Supports Addition, Subtraction, Multiplication, and Division ✅ Allows continuous calculations without restarting
+✅ Supports Addition, Subtraction, Multiplication, and Division

+✅ Allows continuous calculations without restarting

 ✅ Prevents division by zero

 ✅ Handles invalid inputs gracefully

 ✅ User-friendly interface

-##How to Run the Calculator
+#How to Run the Calculator

 Ensure Python is installed on your system.

 Copy and paste the code into a new Python file (e.g., calculator.py).

-Open a terminal or command prompt and run: python basic_calculator.py ollow the on-screen instructions to perform calculations.
+Open a terminal or command prompt and run:

+python basic_calculator.py

+follow the on-screen instructions to perform calculations.